xMartin/php-introduction/09_more_on_functions.md

 echo $f(2) .
 PHP_EOL; // prints: "84"
 ```

-Unlike other in languages, we have to explicitly declare what variable the closure may access.
+Unlike in other languages, we have to explicitly declare what variable the closure may access.

 Let's say, we need a function that produces automatically increasing numbers.
-This can be implmented using a closure:
+This can be implemented using a closure:

 ```php
 <?php